Doctors who land in hot water with state regulators have a helping hand when it comes to keeping their practices running: the federal government.

-More protections in private sector
+More protections in the private sector

-Private insurance companies spend money to make sure they don’t pay doctors more than needed, or support bad medicine, said Leslie Paige, vice president for policy and communications for Citizens Against Government Waste, a nonprofit watchdog group that lobbies for reduced government spending.
+Private insurance companies spend money to make sure they don’t pay doctors more than needed or support bad medicine, said Leslie Paige, vice president for policy and communications for Citizens Against Government Waste, a nonprofit watchdog group that lobbies for reduced government spending.